jonfazzaro/meddle/README.md

 ## First, Implement *IWork*

-If you don't already have a partial class definition for your *ObjectContext* or *DataContext*, make one.
+If you don't already have a partial class definition for your *ObjectContext* or *DbContext*, make one.
 Then, use it to implement Meddle's *IWork* interface, almost exactly like this:

 <pre>
 using System.Collections.Generic;